luetzyas/edpo-ss24-drop-shipping-a1-gr4/docs/submissions/Assignment_2_Final-Report.md

 This service has some data stored in a local database and is also connected to a Kafka topic to receive updates from the other services.

+We introduced Topology classes to track daily orders and item counts by product type.
+Additionally, a join-topology allows us to enrich orders with customer data from our new customer service.
+If the customer exists in the database, it will be enriched; otherwise, if the customer cannot be found, we will use a placeholder.

+> avro

+> monitor enhancements

 ![kafka](../docs/kafka-services/add-crm-kafka-services.png)

 ### Where does the Choreography end and orchestration start